anachrocomputer/HexClock/README.md

 Some Numitron displays have Russian Postcode digits, with two additional diagonal segments within the usual 7-segment arrangement.

+Add a way to select which time format is desired on the display.
+Probably using an analog input pin because we're getting a bit short of digital pins.

+Change the display wiring to allow use of serial pins D0 and D1 at the same time as the display is connected.
+This should eliminate the need for #define SERIAL_OUTPUT.

 ## Example Times ##